M.A. in Ministry Leadership Programs

 At this pace, the M.A. can be completed in between 18-21 months (depending on which sequence a student starts in the Fall).

-Wheaton College undergraduate students can earn a B.A. and M.A. in five years by taking graduate credit courses during their senior year (students may take 12 hours up to 16 hours during senior year).
+Wheaton College undergraduate students can earn a B.A. and M.A. in five years by taking graduate credit courses during their senior year (students may take up to sixteen hours during senior year).
 Students can also take four credits of electives in the summer after their senior year, if possible.
-An application should be submitted to the Graduate Admissions Office prior to earning 90 undergraduate credit hours.
+An application should be submitted to the Graduate Admissions Office prior to earning ninety undergraduate credit hours.

 Flexible Learning Programs